Exposing Medical Students to Orthopaedic Surgery Subspecialties

 Pediatric Orthopaedics

-Working in both inpatient and outpatient settings, you will assess and manage pediatric orthopedic surgical patients.
+Working in both inpatient and outpatient settings, you will assess and manage pediatric orthopaedic surgical patients.
 With this exposure to patient care, you will learn decision making protocols, how to evaluate the child, pertinent history taking, and treatment options.

 Sports Medicine